 Learn how to draw a great looking Celtic Warrior with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Celtic Warrior.
+By following the simple steps, you too can easily draw a perfect Celtic Warrior.

 The Celts or Kelts were the people of Europe from about 2000 BCE to 100 BCE.
 They ranged across the islands of Britain, across Spain, Portugal, France, Italy, and much of Central Europe.